zarinav/data/README.md

 # data
-This folder contains Ethics Information relevant to the study on non-significant p-values.
+This folder contains the information relevant to the study on non-significant p-values by Zarina I. Vakhitova and Clair.
+L. Alston-Knox.